 - Putting carts of items in proper order so they can be returned to shelves

 - Stamping, sorting, counting, or cleaning

 - Preparing items for the book sale

 - Pulling items from shelves to fill hold requests

 Reading Mentors are volunteers who are paired with a 1st, 2nd, or 3rd grader for weekly reading sessions.
 Mentors are required to commit to volunteering on a weekly basis for the same day and time for a minimum of 8-12 weeks.
-For more information about volunteering as a Reading Mentor and the Reading Mentor application, visit our Volunteer Reading Mentors page.
+For more information about volunteering as a Reading Mentor, visit our Volunteer Reading Mentors page.

-- Assist library users with digital library services such as eBooks and databases
+- Assist library users with digital library services such as doenloading our eBooks app and using online databases